 So, our recommendations are pretty simple:

-- First, avoid as much as practical, welding on the top and bottom surfaces of the main load carrying beams.
+- As much as practical, avoid welding on the top and bottom surfaces of the main load carrying beams.
+(All around the trailer, not just for the spring brackets.)

-- If you do weld trailer spring brackets from the side, place a bolt through the hole, not tight, so it can’t “draw” open as the weld cools.
-You can do the same with a C-Clamp on the frame member when you weld along the edges.
-Basically, you force it to cool in the position you want it.
+- When welding trailer spring brackets from the side, place a bolt through the hole, not tight, so it can’t “draw” open as the weld cools.
+(Or use a C-Clamp.)
+Basically, force it to cool in the position you want.

 The difference from a strength and stress perspective is significant, which is evident using engineering stress analysis.
-Look closely at the color differences — blue is less stress, green then yellow then red is more stress.
-Fortunately, these don’t show any of the bright yellows or reds.
+Look closely at the color differences — blue is less stress, green then yellow then red are more stress.
+Fortunately, these don’t show any of the bright yellows or reds, but you can see a difference.

 Even though it’s a little long-winded, hopefully the above explanation helps.